MaibornWolff/eden/README.md

 Refer to the README file of each blockchain.
 They are in the project subfolders.
 Have fun! :)

+## Contributing

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

 ## Authors

-Developed with :green_heart: by [MaibornWolff](https://www.maibornwolff.de/)
+Developed with :green_heart: by [MaibornWolff](https://www.maibornwolff.de)

 See also the list of [contributors](https://github.com/MaibornWolff/eden/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.